DigiBP/Team-Strawberries/README.md

 ![Supplier Selection To-Be new (2)](https://github.com/DigiBP/Team-Strawberries/assets/5271595/a2a3a3dc-7b42-454e-973b-49f658783835)

+The purpose of implementing the "To Be" supplier selection process is to increase decision-making accuracy and efficiency of the overall process.
+It provides the advantage of technology capabilities while taking into account the special insights and experience from different stakeholders.

+### Goals

+As mentioned before there are certain expectations for this process partial automation.
+The goals of it are as follows:

+* Automate time-consuming, repetitive tasks to streamline the entire supplier selection process.
+* Enable internal and external stakeholders’ engagement in supplier evaluation and selection to collaborate and communicate more effectively.
+* For thorough supplier research automate the collection of pertinent data from databases and industry publications.
+* Keep the process flexible by continuing to use manual tasks for judgment calls and decision-making.
+* Automated release of RFI and RFQ forms to supplier.
+* Maintenance and completion of current list of potential suppliers (supplier file) using both automatic and human inputs.

+It is important to note that while some of the steps can be automated, there will still remain manual tasks to guarantee awareness and full comprehension of the outcome and other qualitative factors that could be involved in the selection process.

+### Assumptions

+There must be certain assumptions made for the fluent implementation of the "To Be" process for supplier selection.
+For the sake of the exercise, we must assume that:

+* :one: Access to the industry publications, databases, and other relevant research sources is available.
+* :two: Consultation with external and internal stakeholders are available and they are willing to share their recommendations.
+* :three: The automated system can efficiently collect and exhibit data from sources.
+* :four: The RFI and RFQ are sent to all relevant existing players within the industry and the answers are populating the database for the n amount of times (unlimited submissions).
+* :five: The business - Strawberry Inc., has well predefined criteria and guidelines to aid on the evaluation and the official documentation is attainable to all in the decision included members.

+Keeping in mind these indicated assumptions we can proceed to each step evaluation.

 ## 1) Create a decision model for the supplier evaluation (TO BE DONE!!)
 ### Task: Conduct Supplier Evaluation